Local bar honoring service members killed in Afghanistan by reserving table for 13

 The bar posted a photo on Facebook Friday afternoon showing a table with 13 beers on it with a placard that says "reserved."

-"This table will be reserved today for the 13 Americans that lost their lives," the bar said in the post.
+"If they would’ve came in here and told me they just came back from being deployed in Afghanistan, I would’ve bought them a beer," said Moulagianis.
+"I don't know any of these young men and women who passed away, but I feel like they were one of my own kids."

+What started with 13 beers at the table, grew quickly, as customers throughout Friday night bought more to place on the table for the fallen soldiers.

-The bar also said that for every beer sold between now and September 11, $1 will be donated to their families.
+Moulagianis also said that for every beer sold between now and Sept.
+11, $1 will be donated to their families.

+People from near and far came out to the bar Friday evening to pay tribute to the soldiers, including Ken Dooner.

+"It was a pretty cool idea," said Dooner.
+"There’s a lot of people in harms way and it’s tough.
+You feel sorry for the families and you just pray for them.
+It’s nice that people remember that there are people in harms way and there are people are dying."

 If you want to donate to the families and honor those fallen service members with a toast, you can check out Nico's Bar and Gyros at 12766 Royalton Road, North Royalton.